mtake986/Data_strs_final_project/stack.md

 ### Output
 ### The factorial of 4 is the 24 = 4 * 3 * 2 * 1
 ```
 In the example, when the function named *factorial* was called, what's going on inside of it is to check if *x* is 1 or not.
 Because *x* is 4, the function return *4 * factorial(4-1)* and 4 was in a stack in pc memory.
-Then, factorial function would be called again and it returned *3 * factrial(3-1)* and 3 was into the stack.
+Then, the factorial function would be called again and it returned *3 * factorial(3-1)* and 3 was into the stack.
 When x is 1, it just returned 1, no function here, so there are *4 * 3 * 2 * 1* in the stack now.
 You can see all values were added at the end of the stack.
 Also, because of LIFO, the order of deleting is 1 => 2 => 3 => 4.

 Remember that a stack's key concept is LIFO.
 I don't explain this a lot here, but there is something similar called a queue whose key concept is First In, First Out, FIFO.